chanzuckerberg/fogg/docs/getting-started/installation.md

 Binaries are available on the releases page.
 Download one for your architecture, put it in your path and make it executable.

 Instructions on downloading the binary:

-1. Visit the fogg releases page: https://github.com/chanzuckerberg/fogg/releases and download the latest version for your architecture.
+1. Visit the fogg releases page: <https://github.com/chanzuckerberg/fogg/releases> and download the latest version for your architecture.
-2. Run `rm -r WHICH_FOGG_PATH; curl -s https://raw.githubusercontent.com/chanzuckerberg/fogg/master/download.sh | bash -s -- -b FOGG_PATH VERSION` where FOGG_PATH is where you want to install fogg and VERSION is the specific release version you want to install (format is vx.yy.z).
-To find the path of your current fogg, you can run `which fogg`.
-Then use the path that is outputted as WHICH_FOGG_PATH in the command.
-The FOGG_PATH is the folder in which fogg will be installed.
+2. Run `curl -s https://raw.githubusercontent.com/chanzuckerberg/fogg/master/download.sh | bash -s -- -b FOGG_PATH VERSION`
+   1. FOGG_PATH is the directory where you want to install fogg
+   2. VERSION is the release you want
 3. To verify you installed the desired version, you can run `fogg version`.